James C. Henderson

 something they could not have known

-something I can never forget.
+something I cannot forget.

 Even now I want to search for you—

 you who are no longer lost in place but time.

 I want to join the researchers who walk

 where you last walked, who found a sextant box